hakyim/TO-DELETE-PrediXcan/Software/README.md

 This will produce a file in the specified output directory called `predicted_expression.txt`, which contains all of the predicted expression levels.

 ####Dosage File Format
-- Columns are snpid rsid position allele1 allele2 MAF id1 ..... idn.
+- Columns are chromosome rsid position allele1 allele2 MAF id1 ..... idn.
 - Dosage for each person refers to the number of alleles for the 2nd allele listed (between 0 and 2).
 - It is expected that there will be one file per chromosome.
 - In the dosages directory, there must be a file of the individuals with id #'s listed in the same order as the genotype columns.